Dick Mann's G50 Matchless

 That breakthrough season marked the first championship for any brand other than Harley, and the first for a single-cylinder machine.

 This Dick Mann Matchless, shown in road-racing trim, is now owned by Fred Mork.
-It is on display as part of the “SuperMann” exhibit at the Motorcycle Hall of Fame Museum in Pickerington, Ohio, that celebrates Mann’s legendary 16-year racing career.
+It was previously on display as part of the “SuperMann” exhibit at the Motorcycle Hall of Fame Museum in Pickerington, Ohio, that celebrated Mann’s legendary 16-year racing career.